rawify/Quaternion.js/README.md

 Array toVector()
 ---
-Gets the actual quaternion as an array
+Gets the actual quaternion as a 4D vector / array

 Array toMatrix(2d=false)
 ---